CDrummond/bliss-analyser/UserGuide.md

 Exporting Analysis
 ==================

-If you have analysis results stored within the SQLite DB, and not within the files themselves, then you can use the `export` action to copy these analysis results from the DB and into the files.
+If you have analysis results stored within the SQLite database, and not within the files themselves, then you can use the `export` action to copy these analysis results from the database and into the files.

 (Linux / macOS)
 ```